MarkBroerkens/TA_example_labs/ta_lab5/README.md

 # Docs

-This code is the staff solution to the lab guide found in the /docs folder.
+This code is the staff solution to the lab guide found in the [/docs](/docs) folder.
 A mathematical derivation of MCL is available in that guide.

-There is also documentation on RangeLibc in the /docs folder.
+There is also documentation on RangeLibc in the [/docs](/docs) folder.

+The code itself also contains comments describing purpose of each method.